World Teachers’ Day Inspires Company to Donate Career Planning System to School onboard World’s Largest Civilian Hospital Ship

 “We’re thrilled to contribute to the success of Mercy Ships Academy with a fun, interactive online platform where students can identify their interests, explore options, and plan for career success,” said Kuder President Phil Harrington.

 On this World Teachers’ Day, Mercy Ships Academy is seeking qualified volunteer teachers to provide high-quality education to the children who call Mercy Ships their home.
-To view available Academy positions, visit apply.mercyships.org.
+To view available Academy positions, visit opportunities.mercyships.org.